Tips for Breast Augmentation RecoveryBody Plastic Surgery

 Breast implants are usually very flexible and do not rupture easily.
 Daily activities, exercise, air travel, etc., do not harm the implants; however, the prosthesis may tear up and leak because of their normal aging.

-The most common sign of a ruptured saline prosthesis is a sudden shrinkage of the breast.
+The most common sign of a ruptured saline prosthesis is sudden breast shrinkage.
 On the other hand, the main signs of ruptured silicone prosthesis are pain, abnormal swelling, and deformity of the breasts.
 These problems can be eliminated by doing breast augmentation revision and replacing the prosthesis.

 Although the implant rupture is not an emergency, contact your surgeon as soon as possible to prevent the formation of internal scars.